damianhakert/damianhakert.github.io/source/posts/2016-08-22-announcing-the-gitlab-issue-board.html.md

 <i class="fa fa-check-circle-o fa-fw font-awesome green" aria-hidden="true"></i> Each
 Issue Board starts with two lists: **Backlog** and **Done**.
 The Backlog will hold all the issues in your project which don't have any label assigned to a list.
 Once you label an issue, and create a list for that label, it will be automatically moved from **Backlog** to the corresponding list.
-You can create up to 10 lists.
+You can create unlimited lists!

 <i class="fa fa-check-circle-o fa-fw font-awesome green" aria-hidden="true"></i> You
 can drag and drop the lists to organize your Board according to your own workflow: